mxagar/deep_learning_udacity/02_Neural_Networks/DLND_NeuralNetworks.md

 Important remarks I learned:

-- Weight matrix initialization is ver important: we should initialize the weights correctly, as explained above.
+- Weight matrix initialization is very important: we should initialize the weights correctly, as explained above.
 - The official solution does not normalize the gradient with the number of examples; I did it, however.
 - The weight update can happen after each backward pass or after a complete epoch; the official solution does it after each example pass, and it seems to work much better.
 I did it that way.
 In understand that if we update the weights after one epoch, we need to run many epochs.
+The adopted approach seems to be stochastic gradient descend with mini-batch size of 1.
+- Note that if the weights are updated after each example, not so many epochs are required; additionally, the accumulation of weight changes is not necessary; however, if we update after a mini-batch, I understand it is necessary.

+The first version of the network reaches an accuracy of `65-70%` with a learning rate of around `0.001` after training an epoch (in less than 20 seconds).

 See the scanned architecture drawing I made: `SentimentAnalysis_Architecture_Training.pdf`.